The Ultimate Guide to Staying in Miami Beach

 Best for: Families, long-stay visitors, travelers seeking calm

 North Beach feels like a different city.
-The pace slows down, the beaches are less crowded, and the hotel prices drop.
-Surfside, the small municipality between North Beach and Bal Harbour, has a village-like charm with local restaurants and a quiet beach that families love.
+The pace slows down, the beaches are less crowded, and North Beach often represents the best value at the luxury tier – check current rates on our Miami hotels guide to compare.
+Surfside, the small municipality between North Beach and Bal Harbour, has a village-like charm with local restaurants and a quiet beach that families consistently love.

 Wynwood and the Mainland

-Not technically Miami Beach, but worth mentioning: Wynwood and the Design District on the mainland offer a completely different Miami experience.
-Street art, galleries, craft breweries, and some of Miami’s best restaurants – all without the beach tax on hotel prices.
+Not technically Miami Beach, but worth mentioning: Wynwood and the Design District on the mainland offer a completely different experience.
+Street art, galleries, craft breweries, and some of Miami’s most celebrated restaurants – all without the beach premium on hotel prices.
+Nearly all of the Miami properties are walkable to dining and shopping, which applies to the mainland’s denser neighborhoods as well.

-The trade-off: No beach.
-You’ll need to drive or rideshare to the sand, which can take 20-30 minutes depending on traffic.
+The trade-off: No beach access from your front door.
+You’ll need to drive or rideshare to the sand, which can take 20 to 40 minutes depending on traffic – sometimes longer on peak weekends.
+Browse mainland options alongside beach properties on our Miami hotels guide.

 How to Choose Your Miami

-For a first trip focused on nightlife and the classic Miami experience, South Beach delivers.
-For a more refined, relaxing trip, Mid-Beach is the move.
+For a first trip centered on nightlife and the classic Miami experience, South Beach delivers.
+For a more refined, relaxing stay, Mid-Beach is the move.
 Families and extended-stay travelers should look at North Beach or Surfside.
-And if you’re more interested in culture than sand, Wynwood is underrated.
+And if you’re more interested in culture than sand, Wynwood is genuinely underrated.

-If a pool is non-negotiable (and in Miami heat, it probably should be), you’re in good shape – over half of the properties we reviewed have one.
-And more than half offer direct beach access, which honestly is the whole point of coming here.
+If a pool is non-negotiable – and in Miami heat, it probably should be – you’re in good shape.
+Well over half of the properties we reviewed have one.
+Well over half offer direct beach access, which is honestly the whole point of coming here.

 Frequently Asked Questions